wjt/markgown/README.md

     % touch my-document.md
     % markgown my-document.md

 And then mash on your keyboard.
 The preview will be updates as and when it feels like it.
-It will probably lose your position when it does so.
-The document is saved whenever the preview updates, and also when you close the window if necessary.
+The document is saved whenever the preview updates, and also when you close the window.

 ## How does it work?